armandopbringas/Pig-Latin/README.md

 **TL;DR:**
-Trying to apply a Test-Driven Development (TDD) approach to testing, focusing on defining requirements through tests, performing unit tests for each function, iterative development, and validating error handling.
-We used Pig Latin as our example to ensure each function meets its requirements and integrates smoothly.
+Applying a Test-Driven Development (TDD) approach to testing, we defined requirements through tests, performed unit tests for each function, used iterative development, and validated error handling with Pig Latin as our example.

 **Summary:**
-We adopted a Test-Driven Development (TDD) approach for our testing process.
-This involved defining requirements through test cases before implementing functions, focusing on unit tests for each function, and using an iterative approach to ensure that code passes all tests.
-We emphasized validation and error handling, making sure all functions work together correctly to convert words into Pig Latin.
-This method aligns with TDD principles by writing tests first, developing code to pass those tests, and refining the code as needed.
+We used Test-Driven Development (TDD) to guide our testing.
+We started by defining requirements with test cases, wrote unit tests for each function, and iteratively developed and refined the code.
+We focused on ensuring that functions work together to convert words into Pig Latin, aligning with TDD principles.

 ## Steps for Pig Latin Script Testing (TDD)